LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### 3. Configure AWS CLI

 After installation, configure the AWS CLI to connect to our IAM User account.
 Entering the credentials **Access Key ID, Secret Access Key, Region** in the prompts after using the following command:

 ```bash
 aws configure
 ```
-These credentials can be found from step [3].
-These configurations help us to set up our AWS environment correctly and accessing AWS services securely.
+Our credentials can be found from step [3].
+These configurations help us to correctly authenticate and set up our AWS environment and to access AWS services securely.

 ![Configure AWS CLI](http://127.0.0.1/assets/lab1-9.png)

 ### 4. Install boto3
-Although `botocore` is included with the AWS CLI package, `boto3` the AWS SDK for Python is used to send API requests and automate tasks via Python scripts, such as launching EC2 instances or managing S3 buckets.
+Although `botocore` is included with the AWS CLI package, `boto3` is the Python the AWS SDK for Python is used to send API requests and automate tasks via Python scripts, such as launching EC2 instances or managing S3 buckets.
 Install `boto3` using the following command:
 ```bash
 pip3 install boto3
 ```